maxime-hanicotte/my-last-cv/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [0.0.6] - 2025-08-11
+### Changed
+- Enhance parser and renderer to support structured elements and paragraphs.
+- Clean Gemfile
+- Refactor and update gemspec file
+- Add this change log to the project

+---

 ## [0.0.5] - 2025-08-11
 ### Added
 - Support for `###` elements inside sections.